Digital-Preservation-Finland/knowledge-base/docs/database/application_pdf/JHOVE/Improperly-nested-array-delimiters/index.rst

 Analysis
 ========

-['PDF-HUL-34: An object (such as a PDF dictionary) in the document is not well formed.']
+PDF-HUL-34: An object (such as a PDF dictionary) in the document is not well formed.

 Is it a bug in the validating software? -